Non-existence of (76,30,8,14) strongly regular graph: Introduction

-To establish such strong structural properties of $G$, we developed a number of tools which use the Euclidean representation of a strongly regular graph as a system of unit vectors in a Euclidean space (see Section~\ref{prel} for the definitions).
-The tools are presented in Section~\ref{tools} with complete statements and proofs.
-Most of the statements involve quite technical computations, so for convenience we implemented these computations as easy-to-use functions in SageMath (\cite{SAGE}) computer algebra system, see~\cite{BPR-web} for downloadable worksheets.
-While our tools may be applied for any strongly regular graph, we observed non-trivial corollaries mostly for graphs which have $2$ as an eigenvalue.
+To establish such strong structural properties of $G$, we heavily use the Euclidean representation of a strongly regular graph as a system of points on the unit sphere in a Euclidean space (see Section~\ref{prel} for the definitions).
+While our arguments may be applied for any strongly regular graph, we observed non-trivial corollaries mostly for graphs which have $2$ as an eigenvalue.

+While Euclidean representation does provide a system of points in a finite-dimensional space, that dimension does not need to be small.
+Understanding the structure of such point sets can be a challenging task.
+An important part of our approach is the use of orthogonal projection of the points from Euclidean representation onto a subspace of small dimension, such as $\R^2$ or $\R^3$.

 Another result of possibly independent interest is a lower bound on the number of $4$-cliques in a strongly regular graph, see Theorem~\ref{K4thm}.
 The proof is based on the fact that reproducing kernels are positive definite and has the same spirit as the Krein's bound and the absolute bound on parameters of a SRG.